snehalraipure/gitpractice/demo/GitNotes.md

 fork---- repository copy will keep online (github)
-git diff---it tells the difference which we made in file git diff file name
+git diff---it tells the difference which we made in file git diff file name git checkout filename ----this will work if you have not performed add or commit (whatever we made changes it will remove and make as it is from that particular file) git checkout -f ----it will remove the changes we have made in every file before add or commit.